The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Winter Storage — The Pre-Storage and Post-Storage Checklist

 For carts stored through winter, a specific watering protocol applies at both ends of the storage period.
 Before storage: perform a full charge and equalization, then check and correct all electrolyte levels.
-A fully charged battery has slightly higher electrolyte that has been well-mixed by the charging process — this is the correct state to inspect from.
+A fully charged battery has slightly higher electrolyte that has been well-mixed by the charging process—this is the correct state to inspect from.
 After storage: before the first charge of spring, inspect electrolyte levels and top up if any cell has dropped during storage self-discharge.
 Then perform a full charge before use.

 The reason for the post-storage check: even without charging, batteries self-discharge slowly during storage.
-The sulfation that occurs during storage consumes some water and slightly lowers electrolyte level.
+The sulfation that occurs during storage consumes some water and slightly lowers the electrolyte level.
 Starting the spring season with a watering check and full charge gives the pack the best chance of recovering from any storage degradation.

 Buying Distilled Water: Where to Get It and How Much You Need